In my work I'm often in situation where I want to restart remote server, and then immediately connect to it over ssh.

 I voiced my ideas, but figured it could be good subject for a blog post.

-Continue reading How to effectively dump PostgreSQL databases
+Continue reading How to efficiently dump PostgreSQL databases

 Recently I've seen case like: